 Leaders and stewardship consultants say the worst message that financially struggling churches can send is one of desperation, frustration, or shame.
 Instead, the message must emphasize opportunity.

 It's not an easy task.
-In the Great Recession of 2009, for instance, many congregations across the country, and from every denomination and tradition, faced budget shortfalls.
+Many congregations across the country, and from every denomination and tradition, have faced budget shortfalls this year.

 "The 'Fat Thinking Era' is over," says Jim Sheppard, principal partner and chief executive at Generis, a Christian stewardship and development firm.
 "Now, we are in leaner times.
 Now we have to think and pray more deeply about the nature of the projects, and only the best will get funded because people will give the funding to those ministries with the best return on investment."